-- (3) The nomination must be made using the internet. - (4) The nomination must be made using the form specified by the Minister in a legislative instrument made for the purposes of this subregulation. - (5) The nomination must be accompanied by the fee specified by the Minister in a legislative instrument made for the purposes of this subregulation. - (5A) The nomination must be accompanied by any nomination training contribution charge the person is liable to pay in relation to the nomination. - (6) Unless the occupation is nominated for a Subclass 482 (Temporary Skill Shortage) visa in the Labour Agreement stream, the occupation must be nominated for a Subclass 482 (Temporary Skill Shortage) visa in: - (a) if the occupation is a short term skilled occupation specified in the instrument made under subregulation 2.72(9) in force at the time the nomination is made-the Short-term stream; or - (b) if the occupation is a medium and long term strategic skills occupation specified in the instrument made under subregulation 2.72(9) in force at the time the nomination is made-the Medium-term stream.
+- (3) The nomination must be made using the internet. - (4) The nomination must be made using the form specified by the Minister in a legislative instrument made for the purposes of this subregulation. - (5) The nomination must be accompanied by the fee specified by the Minister in a legislative instrument made for the purposes of this subregulation. - (5A) The nomination must be accompanied by any nomination training contribution charge the person is liable to pay in relation to the nomination. - (6) Unless the occupation is nominated for a Subclass 482 (Skills in Demand) visa in the Labour Agreement stream, the occupation must be nominated for a Subclass 482 (Skills in Demand) visa in: - (a) if the occupation is an occupation in Major Group 1, 2, 4, 5 or 6 in ANZSCO and the nominee's annual earnings (excluding non-monetary

+- benefits) would be equal to or more than the specialist skills income threshold-the Specialist Skills stream; or - (b) if the occupation is an occupation specified in the instrument made under subregulation 2.72(9) in force at the time the nomination is made and paragraph (a) of this subregulation does not apply in relation to the occupation-the Core Skills stream.